 Here is a good selection of Australian hardwoods and European Oaks

 Heartridge Riviera Timber

 See below for more of our wide selection

 More on Timber Flooring

-Engineered timber flooring presents the home owner an economic, fast and non-messy option for real timber floor.
+Engineered timber flooring presents the homeowner an economic, fast and non-messy option for a real timber floor.

-The low environmental impact of these floors ensure that the worlds’ natural resources do not suffer.
+The low environmental impact of these floors ensures that the worlds’ natural resources do not suffer.